Groupoid exactness and the weak containment problem: Introduction

-Our main result states that if $\cG$ is equivalent to a weakly inner amenable \'etale groupoid, then the following three conditions are equivalent: $\cG$ is amenable at infinity; $\cG$ is KW-exact; $C^*_{r}(\cG)$ is exact.
-If $\cG$ is weakly inner amenable (or even equivalent in a stronger sense to a weakly inner amenable groupoid, then these three conditions are also equivalent to the three following ones: $\cG$ is strongly amenable at infinity; $C^*_{u}(\cG)$ is nuclear; $C^*_{u}(\cG)$ is exact (see Theorem \ref{thm:equiv} and Corollary \ref{cor:equiv}).
-This is applied to show (Corollary \ref{cor:main1}) that if $\cG$ is such that there exists a locally proper continuous homomorphism from itself into an exact discrete group, then the above six conditions hold.
-This includes examples of groupoids associated with semigroups (see Remark \ref{rem:semi}).
+Our main result states that if $\cG$ is a second countable inner amenable \'etale groupoid, then the following six conditions are equivalent: (1) strong amenability at infinity; (2) amenability at infinity; (3) nuclearity of the uniform algebra of the groupoid; (4) exactness of this $C^*$-algebra; (5) KW-exactness of $\cG$; (6) exactness of the reduced $C^*$-algebra (Theorem \ref{thm:equiv}).
+This is applied to show (Corollary \ref{cor:main1}) that if $\cG$ is such that there exists a locally proper (see Definition \ref{defn:lpropre}) continuous homomorphism from itself into an exact discrete group, then the above six conditions hold.
+We also prove that for any locally compact groupoid which is equivalent to an \'etale inner amenable groupoid, the conditions (2), (5) and (6) are equivalent (Corollary \ref{cor:equiv}).

+One very important feature of countable discrete exact groups is that, for them, the Baum-Connes assembly map with coefficients is split injective \cite{H00}, and therefore they satisfy the Novikov conjecture.
+More generally, this holds true for second countable strongly amenable at infinity \'etale groupoids \cite{Bon20, BP24, Mao}.